JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-09/using-tailwind-or-not/index.md

 ### Too Much Power

-While CSS gives you too much control over the UI.
+CSS gives you too much control over the UI.
 And you probably know BootStrap, right?
 Well, it’s difficult to customize and doesn’t give enough power.

 Tailwind CSS falls right in the middle of these.